JKS5/Vanilla-Redux-and-React/README.md

 # Vanilla-Redux-and-React

 updated version

--no more createStore works in Redux
+- no more createStore works in Redux.
+- this is just for Previous Version for Education.